scylladb/scylla-graphite-monitoring/README.md

 Then navigate to [http://localhost:4567/](http://localhost:4567/) in your browser.
 You will find several pre-configured dashboards there.

-Note that the GUI by defaulut tries to connect to riemann (from `metrics-server`) on `127.0.0.1:5556`.
+Note that the GUI by default tries to connect to riemann (from `metrics-server`) on `127.0.0.1:5556`.
 This address must be reachable from your browser.

 For more information on riemann-dashboard check [here](http://riemann.io/dashboard.html).